-Degree-seeking students may apply for transfer of up to nine (9) semester hours of graduate-level coursework from other CACREP accredited institutions by filing an Application for Transfer Credit form, which is available at http://r-net.rollins.edu/holt/counseling/forms.html.
+Degree-seeking students may apply for transfer of up to nine (9) semester hours of graduate-level coursework from other CACREP or CACREP equivalent accredited programs by filing an Application for Transfer Credit form, which is available at http://r-net.rollins.edu/holt/counseling/forms.html.
 Transfer credit is approved only when the following conditions are met:

 - Before a transfer of credit can be officially recorded, students must have completed the initial twelve (12) hours of required coursework. - Courses submitted for transfer must have been completed with the six years prior to graduation from the program. - Before taking a course intended for transfer, a student must submit the Application for Transfer Credit form and supply course syllabi and a course description from the course catalog that specifically describes course name, number, course requirements, and content.
 The student should attach a cover letter stating which course or courses the transferred courses will replace in the student's program of studies and a rationale for the substitution.
-This material should be submitted to the graduate program coordinator. - Upon completion of the substitute course, a student must supply an official transcript that verifies that the course or courses being submitted for transfer were completed with a grade of "B" or better. - The department chair and the instructor(s) primarily responsible for teaching the course(s) for which a substitution is proposed will determine if the transfer is appropriate.
+This material should be submitted to the graduate program coordinator.

+- Upon completion of the substitute course, a student must supply an official transcript that verifies that the course or courses being submitted for transfer were completed with a grade of "B" or better. - The department chair, core faculty and the instructor(s) primarily responsible for teaching the course(s) for which a substitution is proposed will determine if the transfer is appropriate.
 The proposed transfer must meet program training objectives.
-Courses
+Courses will be approved for transfer only if there is substantial consistency between the proposed transfer course and the required course. - Given the training objectives and curriculum of the Clinical Mental Health Counseling degree, the following courses may not be substituted by a transferred course: